 Across the United States, there are over 160,000 aviation mechanics!

-Here are the ten best aviation mechanics schools awarding a Bachelor’s degree in aviation mechanics.
+Here are 10 of the best aviation mechanics schools awarding a Bachelor’s degree in aviation mechanics.

 At Vaughn College, the aviation maintenance program offers a comprehensive curriculum, combining theoretical study and hands-on work.
 The broad base of mathematics and physics prepares students to adapt to the changing demands of the industry.
 The program emphasizes computer applications, manufacturing processes, maintenance overhaul, and modification techniques.